-Good communication is essential to establishing trust, which is the foundation of any successful attorney-client relationship.
+Lawyers in the Lawyerist Insider and Lawyerist Lab communities know that good communication is essential to establishing trust, which is the foundation of any successful attorney-client relationship.
 But no matter how well you explain your services to your client during your intake and initial consultation, there is only so much your clients can absorb during that initial meeting.
-A good welcome package can help build trust with new clients by providing them with a tangible guide to your services and a ready reference for those inevitable follow up questions that occur after the initial consultation.
+A good new client welcome kit can help build trust with new clients by providing them with a tangible guide to your services and a ready reference for those inevitable follow up questions that occur after the initial consultation.
 It is an excellent tool to add to your client service arsenal.

 Your welcome package can be sent as a hard copy through the mail or electronically via email or as a secure part of your website.
 A welcome package in the form of a folder or binder may also provide a place for clients to keep important documents or information in a central location throughout the engagement.

-A good welcome package should include three categories of materials: information about the client’s issue or matter, tools to aid your client throughout the engagement, and information about who you are and what you do.
+A good new client welcome kit should include three categories of materials: information about the client’s issue or matter, tools to aid your client throughout the engagement, and information about who you are and what you do.
 Much of this material is designed to answer client questions for you even when you are not available.

 Good client service means ensuring clients understand your policies and procedures, and you make it easy for them to pay your bills.
 In addition to the formal engagement agreement, provide your clients with a copy of your billing policies and guidelines.
 If you accept credit cards, include a credit card authorization form.

 Provide new clients with a roadmap to their case in the form of a timeline, process outline or flow chart that details the stages the client’s case must go through in order to reach its conclusion.